flink-extended/ai-flow/README.md

 We happily welcome contributions to AIFlow in any ways, whether reporting problems, drafting features, or contributing code changes.
 You can report problems to request features in the [GitHub Issues](https://github.com/flink-extended/ai-flow/issues).
+If you want to contribute code changes, please check out the [contributing documentation](./CONTRIBUTING.md).

 ## Contact Us